Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

 I have tested the nnEMF output of a few panels, and I was happy with the reading.
 (See my findings HERE).

 Also, be sure to read my section on potential side-effects below.

 The worst-case scenario, qua side-effects of red light therapy, are headaches and exhaustion because the body needs a lot of energy for the healing and mitochondria-building processes that red light therapy initiates.
 Luckily, red light therapy can never result in a sunburn because no red light therapy device emits any UV.

 Also, consider asking the company how high the emitted non-native electromagnetic frequencies of the device are.
 There have been reports by some users that their LED red light therapy devices emit high amounts of non-native electromagnetic frequencies.
 (I have tested the Joovv panels and found their devices to be low in nnEMF).

 The science is mixed.
-After reviewing a bunch of studies on red light therapy and its effect on cancer and tumor growth, I found evidence supporting the use of RLT (32-36) as well as evidence showing that RLT can, in fact, increase tumor cell proliferation (37-40).
+After reviewing a bunch of studies on red light therapy and its effect on cancer and tumor growth, I found evidence supporting the use of RLT (32-36) as well as evidence showing that RLT can, in fact, increase the proliferation of tumor cells (37-40).

 A detailed review on photobiomodulation and cancer was published in the Photomedicine and Laser Surgery.
 The article in its entirety has been republished for the public to read on the Joovv website titled Photobiomodulation and Cancer: What is the Truth?

 You can read the review by clicking the link above.
-I have pasted the conclusion below for your convenience:
+I have pasted their conclusion below for your convenience.